 - Clean out the reservoir with 1 cup of vinegar per gallon.

-- Flush a few times before reconnecting water lines.
+- Flush a few times before reconnecting the water lines.

 - Let the vinegar sit and soak for about 10 minutes in the water line(s).
 Pro tip: Use a clamp to close the end of the waterline(s) while the vinegar is soaking.

-- Once the vinegar has soaked run the vinegar through the water dispenser.
-If you have an ice maker line, make sure you drain vinegar from the ice maker line with clean water and reattach it.
-Do this before you run the vinegar through to the water dispenser.
+- Once the vinegar has soaked, run it through the water dispenser.
+If you have an ice maker line, drain the vinegar from the line with clean water and reattach it before running it through the water dispenser.

-- Use clean water to rinse your water line(s) to get rid of any remaining contaminants or traces of vinegar.
+- Rinse your water line(s) with clean water to remove any remaining contaminants or traces of vinegar.

 - Make sure to wash your ice bin with warm water and vinegar.